blocksds/sdk/docs/content/design/exit_to_loader.md

 end of RAM, in a location that has been predefined by the protocol.
 Then, the loader starts the application.

+Important note: The bootstub routine of the NDS Homebrew Menu (which is used by other loaders) has a hardcoded return to a file named "BOOT.NDS" in the root of the filesystem.
+In a regular DS, it will look for the file in the flashcard.
+In a DSi, it will look for it in the SD card of the DSi.
+If you don't have a file called "BOOT.NDS" the system won't work.

 ## 2. The application exits

 The first step involves the application itself.
 Both the ARM9 and ARM7 CPUs can